-Report cards will be issued following each nine week period as a midterm.
 Report cards will be mailed home after the 1st Semester and 2nd semester.
-Students will be given midterm report cards to bring home after the nine week period (midterm) for each semester.
 The Honor Roll (Grades 9th-12th) is based on all subjects that are given one full or part credit for the year.
 To qualify for the 'A' Honor Roll, a student must have a 3.5 grade point average for the nine weeks marking period.